sgtpep/ebookmap/README.md

 ./translate-data
 ```

-- You need to know either an exact OSM name, or ID of an place you are interested in.
+- You need to know either an exact OSM name or ID of a place you are interested in.
 You can query them from the container's database with some case-insensitive substring:

 ```shell
 ./query-name 'west side'